Home / Comparisons / vs UptimeRobot

 What is UptimeRobot's monitor limit?

-UptimeRobot's monitor limits depend on your plan: 50 monitors on Free, 10-50 on Solo (from $7/mo), 100 on Team ($29/mo), and 200+ on Enterprise (from $54/mo).
-If you need more monitors, you need to contact them for custom pricing.
+UptimeRobot's monitor limits depend on your plan: 50 monitors on Free, Solo from 10 monitors at $12/month billed annually, Team at 100 monitors for $39/month billed annually, Scale from 200 monitors at $83/month billed annually, and Enterprise by quote.
 UptimeSignal's Pro plan ($10/mo annual, $15/mo monthly) has no monitor limit at all.

 Does UptimeSignal offer status pages?